-Special note on Certification of Foreign-Source Income forms: CFSI forms are for honoraria and certain other one-time payments only and may not be used to claim royalties.
-Please do not send us a CSFI form if you are an overseas author or editor submitting tax information in order to receive royalties.
+Special note on Certification of Foreign-Source Income forms: CFSI forms are for honoraria and certain other one-time payments only.
+They may not be used to claim royalties.
+Please do not send us a CFSI form if you are an overseas author or editor submitting tax information in order to receive royalties.

 FREQUENTLY ASKED QUESTIONS